College Versus University in Canada

 College Class Sizes

-If you want to further your studies at a Canadian college, you may want to know the type of colleges in Canada.
+To further your studies at a Canadian college, you may want to know the type of colleges in Canada.
 These are as follows:

-• Colleges of applied arts and technology
+• Colleges of applied arts and Technology

 • Community colleges